Carroll College hands Rocky Mountain College first Frontier Conference loss

 The Saints won 25-19, 25-17, 25-21.
 It is the No. 16-ranked Battlin' Bears (16-8, 6-1) first league loss of the season.

 No Rocky players finished in double figures for kills.
-Monique Rodriguez and Miranda Gallagher each had eight kills for the Battlin' Bears while Morgan Allen had 27.
+Monique Rodriguez and Miranda Gallagher each had eight kills for the Battlin' Bears and Morgan Allen had 27.

 You have free articles remaining.